Current JPAS Status: GREEN

 allowed for JPAS, SWFT, or DCII.

 or Using Test/Fake SSN’s or Records is Strictly Prohibited:

-meets standards of accuracy as required by the DoD Privacy Program, DoD
+system meets standards of accuracy as required by the DoD Privacy Program, DoD

 5400.11-R. DMDC and JPAS Account